freddiehaddad/assembly/README.md

 # Overview

-This project is intended to be a primer to the AMD64 function call process with the goal of breaking down what happens inside a function call at the CPU instruction level.
+This project is intended to be a primer to the AMD64 function calling process with the goal of breaking down what happens inside a function call at the CPU instruction level.

 Topics covered include: